 In this post, I’ll show you two different ways you can create the bunny dolls and their clothing.
 While I do call these paper dolls, they do not have the traditional paper tabs that paper dolls have.
 I have made these using magnet sheets or Velcro Fasteners instead of the paper tabs and find they are easier and more durable for my kids to play with.
 I would not recommend turning them into magnets if younger children will be using them as some of the pieces can be small.
 Using Velcro Fasteners is an easy and safe option that is also a little quicker to assemble!

 - Free bunny dolls and clothing can be found in my Free Resource Library.

 - Halloween costumes and Christmas clothing are in my Etsy Shop

 - White cardstock – I print on Neenah 110 lb white paper

-If you plan to use magnet sheets, I recommend using Self-Laminating sheets so you can just laminate the top side of the bunnies.
-The back side will be adhered to the magnet sheets.
-The less lamination, especially thick lamination, the more powerful the magnets will be!
+When using the magnet sheets, I recommend using self-laminating sheets and only laminating the top side of the bunnies and clothes.
+These sheets are thinner than when you use a laminator – the less lamination, especially thick lamination, the more powerful the magnets will be.
 Laminate the top side of each printable.